PrimeSonic/PrimeSonicSubnauticaMods/README.md

 **CyclopsNuclearUpgrades** | A tiny nuclear reactor that fits in the upgrade console itself.<br/>Includes the Nuclear Fabricator to build all your nuclear crafts in one place. | TBD
-**CyclopsSolarUpgrades** | Provides two tiers of solar charging upgrade modules. | TBD **CyclopsSpeedUpgrades** | Provides a speed boosting upgarde module for the Cyclops. | TBD **CyclopsThermalUpgrades** | Improves the original Cyclops Thermal Reactor Module that can also be modified into a better version. | TBD
+**CyclopsSolarUpgrades** | Provides two tiers of solar charging upgrade modules. | TBD **CyclopsSpeedUpgrades** | Provides a speed boosting upgarde module for the Cyclops. | TBD **CyclopsThermalUpgrades** | Improves the original Cyclops Thermal Reactor Module and lets you upgrade it into a better version. | [271](https://www.nexusmods.com/subnautica/mods/271)

 ## Other Mods